meichthys/foss_photo_libraries/CONTRIBUTE.md

 # Table Generation System

-This system allows you to regenerate the README.md comparison table from structured JSON data.
+This system allows you to regenerate the README.md comparison table from structured JSON data with automatic validation and comprehensive test coverage.

 ## Files

-- **`projects.json`**: Contains all project data and feature definitions
+- **`projects.json`**: Contains all project data (16 projects) and feature definitions (31 features)
 - **`readme.tpl`**: Template file for the README (contains static content and `{{COMPARISON_TABLE}}` placeholder)
-- **`generate_table.py`**: Python script that generates the table from JSON and inserts it into the template
+- **`generate_table.py`**: Python script that generates the table from JSON and validates data integrity
 - **`readme.md`**: Generated output file (the main README)
+- **`test_generate_table.py`**: Comprehensive test suite covering all functions and validation

 ## Usage